 By this time the shul also had a thriving nursery.
 It was founded in September 2000, as a result of an initiative by Rebbetzen Lieberman, together with Rachel Feinmesser, to restart a small play group for 2-year olds.
-This idea then developed into a plan to form a proper nursery in and the nursery was established gregation • Honosent • Building the Future Edgware Adath Yi:Past • Celebrating the Pa Present • Buildinggregation • Honouring with 8 children.
-It grew quickly to accommodate 30 children in two classes and eventually needed to use both floors of Highfield House as well as the Portakabin.
+This idea then developed into a

 Highfield House under Edgware Adath auspices, primarily for the children of shul members.
 Helen Selig, also a shul member, was appointed Head Teacher.
-OFSTED approval was obtained
+OFSTED approval was obtained plan to form a proper nursery in and the nursery was established been set up, with Eli Abeles acting as General Secretary, and including David Stern - a